boazbk/crypto/lec_12_lattices.md

 The learning with error task of recovering $x$ from $Ax+e$ can then be thought of as an instance of the  bounded distance decoding problem for $\hat{V}$.

 A natural algorithm to try to solve the _closest vector_ and _bounded distance decoding_ problems is that to take the vector $u$, express it in the basis $B$ by computing $w = B^{-1}u$, and then round all the coordinates of $w$ to obtain an integer vector $\tilde{w}$ and let $v=B\tilde{w}$ be a vector in the lattice.
-If we have an extremely good basis $L$ for the lattice then we can
+If we have an extremely good basis $L$ for the lattice then $v$ may indeed be the closest vector in the lattice,  but in other more "skewed" bases it can be extremely far from it.

 ## Ring based lattices